Last modified July 8, 2021

 There are two main types of problems that can arise with a home meter: those of software and those of hardware.

 Although most meters do not have to interpret the measurements provided by the CO2 sensor, nor do they have to modify them at all, problems can occur.

 - A bug in the firmware that modifies the measurement before showing it to the user

 - An error in the programming of the communication with the CO₂ sensor that makes it not "understand" what the sensor is sending and take one thing for another

 Both in one case and another I think the solution is simple (and it is exactly the same as you would use with a commercial meter, which is not without these problems either): Choose a homemade CO₂ meter project well documented, built by enough people, with good results, and reputable.

 Here, the range of problems may be somewhat greater.
-Basically we can find the following problems (of the project, not of the assembly, which could give other problems if he is careless when doing it):
+Basically we can find the following problems (of the project, not of the assembly that each user does, which could give other problems if he is careless when doing it):

 - Power failures.
-The most common and that if you follow a good tutorial you should not suffer (and not only that it teaches you to avoid them, but it teaches you to anticipate and identify them).
+The most common and that if you follow a good tutorial you should not suffer (and not only that it teaches you to avoid them, but it teaches you to anticipate, prevent and identify them).

 Did I say the range of bugs was greater?
 Well no. I lied.
 What happens is that feeding problems are not uncommon (not in commercial meters) and can be a problem.